carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 Go ahead and run the for loop.
-It should take a few minutes for Trimmomatic to run for each of our six input files.
+It should take a few minutes for Trimmomatic to run for each of our four input files.
 Once it's done running, take a look at your directory contents.
-You'll notice that even though we ran Trimmomatic on file `JC1AJP4D` before running the for loop, there is only one set of files for it.
+You'll notice that even though we ran Trimmomatic on file `JP4D` before running the for loop, there is only one set of files for it.
 Because we matched the ending `_R1.fastq.gz`, we re-ran Trimmomatic on this file, overwriting our first results.
 That's ok, but it's good to be aware that it happened.

 ~~~
 $ ls